 Any of the previously identified or similar threats could cause a security incident or other interruption that could result in unauthorized, unlawful, or accidental acquisition, modification, destruction, loss, alteration, encryption, disclosure of, or access to our sensitive information or our information technology systems, or those of the third parties upon whom we rely.
 A security incident or other interruption could disrupt our ability (and that of third parties upon whom we rely) to conduct our business operations.
 For example, a security incident could result in a material disruption of our programs and the development of our product candidates could be delayed.
 In addition, the loss of preclinical study data or clinical trial data for our product candidates could result in delays in our marketing approval efforts and significantly increase our costs to recover or reproduce the data.
 We may expend significant resources or modify our business activities (including our clinical trial activities) to try to protect against security incidents.
 Certain data privacy and security obligations may require us to implement and maintain specific security measures, industry-standard or reasonable security measures to protect our information technology systems and sensitive information.
-While we have implemented security measures designed to protect against security incidents, there can be no assurance that these measures will be effective.
-We take steps to detect and remediate vulnerabilities, but we may not be able in the future to detect and remediate all vulnerabilities in our information technology systems because such threats and techniques change frequently and are often sophisticated in nature.
-Therefore, such vulnerabilities may not be detected until after a security incident has occurred.
-Unremedied high risk or critical vulnerabilities post material risk to our business.
-Further, we may experience delays in developing and deploying remedial measures designed to address any such identified vulnerabilities.

 Applicable data privacy and security obligations may require us to notify relevant stakeholders of security incidents, including individuals and data protection authorities.
 Such disclosures are costly, and the disclosures or the failure to comply with such requirements could lead to adverse consequences.
-If we (or a third-party upon whom we rely) experience a security incident or are perceived to have experienced a security incident, we may experience adverse consequences, such as government enforcement actions (for example, investigations, fines, penalties, audits, and inspections); additional reporting requirements and/or oversight; restrictions on processing sensitive information (including personal information); litigation (including class claims); indemnification obligations; negative publicity; reputational harm; monetary fund diversions; interruptions in our operations (including availability of data); financial loss; and other similar harms.
+If we (or a third-party upon whom we rely) experience a security incident or are perceived to have experienced a security incident, we may experience adverse consequences, such as government enforcement actions (for example, investigations, fines, penalties, audits, and inspections); additional reporting requirements and/or oversight; restrictions on processing sensitive information (including personal information); litigation (including class claims); indemnification obligations; negative publicity; reputational harm; monetary fund diversions; diversion of management attention; interruptions in our operations (including availability of data); financial loss; and other similar harms.
 Security incidents and attendant consequences may cause interruptions in our operations and could result in a material disruption of our programs.
 For example, the loss of clinical trial data for our product candidates could result in delays in our regulatory approval efforts and significantly increase our costs to recover or reproduce the data.

 Our contracts may not contain limitations of liability, and even where they do, there can be no assurance that limitations of liability in our contracts are sufficient to protect us from liabilities, damages, or claims related to our data privacy and security obligations.
 We cannot be sure that our insurance coverage will be adequate or sufficient to protect us from or to mitigate liabilities arising out of our privacy and security practices, that such coverage will continue to be available on commercially reasonable terms or at all, or that such coverage will pay future claims.
+In addition, third parties may gather, collect, or infer sensitive information about us from public sources, data brokers, or other means that reveals competitively sensitive details about our organization and could be used to undermine our competitive advantage or market position.
+Sensitive information of the company could also be leaked, disclosed, or revealed as a result of or in connection with our employees', personnel's, or vendors' use of generative AI technologies.

-We or the third parties upon whom we depend may be adversely affected by earthquakes, fires or other natural disasters and our business continuity and disaster recovery plans may not adequately protect us from a serious disaster.
+We or the third parties upon whom we depend on may be adversely affected by earthquakes, fires or other natural disasters and our business continuity and disaster recovery plans may not adequately protect us from a serious disaster.